microsoft/AIforEarthDataSets/data/nlcd.md

 <img src="nlcd_color_labels.jpg" style="margin-left:30px;width:300px;"/>

-A complete Python example of accessing and plotting NLCD data is available in the notebook provided under &ldquo;data access&rdquo;.
+A complete Python example of accessing and plotting NLCD data is available in the accompanying [sample notebook](nlcd.ipynb).

 We also provide a read-only SAS (<a href="https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview">shared access signature</a>) token to allow access to this data via, e.g., BlobFuse, which allows you to mount blob containers as drives: